 “We need to mobilise a supply chain superhighway for the entire region – from capital mobilisation to training and education – to maximise developmental gains,” Jean-Marc Ricca, managing director of chemicals company BASF West Africa, told OBG.
 “Leveraging the Lagos Free Zone’s infrastructure will facilitate the mobilisation of a supply-chain superhighway for the region, enabling investment in critical elements ranging from local manufacturing capabilities to research and development, thus maximising value creation.”

 The concept of backwards integration is not new to Nigeria.
-In 2002 the government introduced the Backwards Integration Policy (BIP), to conserve foreign currency, boost local capacity and enhance job creation.
+In 2002 the government introduced the Back-wards Integration Policy (BIP) to conserve foreign currency, boost local capacity and enhance job creation.
 Strategies that focused on key commodities such as cement and sugar, and more recently petroleum, have been implemented since BIP was first implemented.

 Deepening Integration

 The Central Bank of Nigeria has launched several corresponding schemes alongside BIP.
 Its Anchor Borrowers’ Programme is designed to improve links between small-scale farmers and agro-processing facilities.
-As of May 2022 the initiative had allocated N1.1trn ($2.6bn) to local smallholder farmers since its launch in 2015.
+As of May 2022 the initiative allocated N1.1trn ($2.6bn) to local smallholder farmers since its launch in 2015.

 Consumer goods companies such as Nestlé Nigeria, Cadbury and Unilever have stated intentions to pursue backwards integration in Nigeria.
-In September 2022 national media reported that these firms, along with NASCO and Dangote Sugar, had collectively spent N287bn ($683.8m) on raw materials and packaging in the second quarter of that year, up 30.4% from the same period of 2021.
+In September 2022 national media reported that these firms, along with NASCO and Dangote Sugar, collectively spent N287bn ($683.8m) on raw materials and packaging in the second quarter of that year, up 30.4% from the same period of 2021.
 Rising costs have highlighted the need for these types of supply chain solutions.